OnlyFans Analytics: The 10 Numbers That Separate Growing Creators From Stuck Ones

 Creator economy experts · $50M+ total creator revenue

-What OnlyFans Analytics Provides
+What OnlyFans Analytics Actually Shows You

 The Dashboard Basics

-• Earnings: Total revenue broken down by subscriptions, tips, messages (PPV), and referrals
+- Earnings: Total revenue broken down by subscriptions, tips, messages (PPV), and referrals

-• Subscriber count: Current active subscribers and historical growth
+- Subscriber count: Current active subscribers and historical growth

-• Fan activity: When your subscribers are most active
+- Fan activity: When your subscribers are most active

-• Top fans: Your highest-spending subscribers
+- Top fans: Your highest-spending subscribers

-What OnlyFans Doesn’t Tell You
+What OnlyFans Doesn’t Show You

-• Individual post engagement rates
+- Individual post engagement rates

-• Content-specific revenue attribution
+- Content-specific revenue attribution

-• Detailed churn data showing when and why subscribers cancel
+- Detailed churn data showing when and why subscribers cancel

-• Conversion rates from your promotional activities
+- Conversion rates from your promotional activity

-The Metrics That Actually Matter
+The 10 Metrics That Actually Matter

 1. Monthly Revenue Growth

-• Total revenue and the percentage change month-over-month
+- Total revenue and the month-over-month percentage change

-• Revenue broken down by source: subscriptions, PPV, tips, custom content
+- Revenue broken down by source: subscriptions, PPV, tips, custom content

 2. Subscriber Count and Net Growth